The best method for tracking and controlling blood sugars is to use a lancet to obtain a blood sample and a glucometer to measure the sugar level.

-If diabetes was present before pregnancy, it may be necessary to check up to seven blood sugar levels per day until sugars are well controlled.
-For example, fasting/pre-meals, 1-hour post-meals and 2-3 AM blood sugars.
-Once good control has been reached, the number of blood sugar check may be decreased to 4 times per day (usually pre-meal blood sugars).
+If diabetes was present before pregnancy, it may be necessary to check up to 7 blood sugar levels per day until sugars are under control.
+For example, fasting/pre-meals, 1-hour post-meals and 2-3 morning blood sugars.
+Once under control, the number of blood sugar checks can go down to 4 times per day (usually pre-meal blood sugars).
 If pre-meal blood sugars are over 100 mg/dl, an insulin sliding scale is used to determine the dose of fast-acting insulin.

 If gestational diabetes develops, it is seldom necessary to monitor blood sugars more than 4 times per day.
-The best times to monitor are fasting in the morning and 1 hour after breakfast, lunch and dinner.
+The best times to monitor are before eating in the morning and 1 hour after breakfast, lunch and dinner.

 Monitoring should be performed daily for the first week of adoption of the diet.
-If blood sugars are normal (60-90 mg/dl fasting and < 120 mg/dl 1 hour after meals), monitoring can be reduced to two days per week.
-Those taking insulin to control blood sugars should continue testing every day, four times per day.
+If blood sugars are normal (60-90 mg/dl fasting and < 120 mg/dl 1 hour after meals), monitoring can be reduced to 2 days per week.
+Those taking insulin to control blood sugars should continue testing every day, 4 times per day.

-An accurate record of all measured blood sugars should be entered in a logbook and brought to every doctor's visit.
-In addition, efforts should be made to record dietary intake including meals and snacks.
-This allows health care providers to carefully review dietary intake and make recommendations for improvements in blood sugar control if needed.
+Keep an accurate record of all measured blood sugars and bring it to every doctor's visit.
+In addition, try to record everything you eat, including meals and snacks.
+This allows health care providers to carefully review dietary intake and make recommendations to improve blood sugar control if necessary.

 There are many glucometers (blood sugar meters) available at pharmacies.
-The physician or diabetes educator should be consulted for advice regarding which meter is right for you.
-Most insurance carriers cover the cost of the meter but they do not always cover the cost of the test strips that are needed for the glucometer to function.
+Consult your physician or diabetes educator for determine which meter is right for you.
+Most insurance carriers cover the cost of the meter, though they don’t always cover the cost of the test strips that are needed for the glucometer to function.

 Avoiding Common Errors

-Despite technological developments that have definitely improved the process of blood glucose monitoring, false results can occur if the strips are outdated, the meter is soiled or in extreme temperature conditions.
+Despite technological developments that have definitely improved the process of blood glucose monitoring, false results can occur if the strips are expired or if the meter is soiled or in extreme temperature conditions.

-Strips should be stored in the vial or foil wrapping they come in, according to the manufacturer's guidelines.
+- Store strips in the vial or foil wrapping they come in according to the manufacturer's guidelines.
 Leaving them exposed can lead to false results.
-All strips should have an expiration date and if the strips were shipped in an unheated delivery truck, they could be defective.
+All strips should have an expiration date.

-Some meters need to be cleaned in order to obtain accurate results dependent upon how they measure blood sugars.
+- Some meters msut be cleaned in order to obtain accurate results.
 Meters measure blood glucose in one of two ways: using color reflectance or sensor technology.
 With reflectance meters, the blood sugar in a drop of blood reacts with an enzyme on the strip and changes the color of the strip.
 The meter reads the darkness of the strip and gives a number readout of the sugar value.
 If the window is dirty on these meters, a false high reading can occur.
 Almost all the newer meters use sensor technology to measures small electrical currents produced by the chemical interaction between the glucose in the blood and the chemicals on the strip.
 These usually do not require cleaning.